matthewpersico/personal/README-GHE.md

 ```

 ### Sync GH mach-branch and GH main
+These are the manual instructions.
+The script `bin/maint/git-sync-ghe-gh` will
+perform them for you.
+The script should only be run in this non-live repo and
+should not appear on `$PATH`.

 * Copy the new commits from `mach-branch` onto `gh-mach-branch`:
 ```
 git switch gh-${mb}